Skip to main content

 1. ADEA AADSAS Application: All applicants must submit the AADSAS application.
 You do not need to send any of the following information directly to MUSC.

-• Official transcripts from all institutions attended: Strong preference is given to applicants who have, or will have, completed four years of college coursework and have earned a bachelor's degree at a regionally accredited US institution prior to matriculation.
+• Official transcripts from all institutions attended: Strong preference is given to applicants who have, or will have completed, four years of college coursework and have earned a bachelor's degree at a regionally accredited US institution prior to matriculation.
 In extremely rare circumstances a minimum of three years of exemplary college work, including an exceptional science GPA and DAT scores, may be considered.

 Both applications must be received in full before an application is marked complete and reviewed by the admissions committee.